-Participants further asserted that social science curriculum should be broadened to capture more of the Nigerian 228 economy than that of the Western World.
-They posit that theories especially that are related to climate change 229 should be reviewed; and that curriculum content for food and nutrition should emphasized more on local dishes.
-230 Participants observed that the current teaching methods employed in secondary schools in Nigeria are grossly 231 inadequate as entry point for further life experiences and tertiary education experiences.
-They posit that teaching 232 methods are more teacherscentered, because discussion, demonstration, discovery and concept mapping methods 233 which are very important are rarely employed in our schools.
-That absence of properly trained and committed 234 teachers, non-professional teachers, inadequate learning materials, absenteeism as by both students and teachers 235 further obstruct the process of teaching and learning in secondary schools.
-236
+Participants observed that the current teaching methods employed in secondary schools in Nigeria are grossly inadequate as entry point for further life experiences and tertiary education experiences.
+They posit that teaching methods are more teachers centered, because discussion, demonstration, discovery and concept mapping methods which are very important are rarely employed in our schools.
+That absence of properly trained and committed teachers, non-professional teachers, inadequate materials, absenteeism as by both students and teachers further obstruct the process of teaching and learning in secondary schools.